eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

   event=[Event] '=>' state=[State];
 ```

-The grammar states that for the reference *event* only instances of the type *Event* are allowed and that for the EReference *state* only instances of type *State* can be referenced.
+The grammar declares that for the reference *event* only instances of the type *Event* are allowed and that for the EReference *state* only instances of type *State* can be referenced.
 However, this simple declaration doesn't say anything about where to find the states or events.
 That is the duty of scopes.

 An [IScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IScopeProvider.java) is responsible for providing an [IScope]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IScope.java) for a given context [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) and [EReference]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EReference.java).
 The returned [IScope]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IScope.java) should contain all target candidates for the given object and cross-reference.